danzin/DIY-DNS-Server/README.md

 ### DNS Server written in Typescript
-  The server doesn't support a zone file, address resolution is done via third party resolver provided with `--resolver`
+  Address resolution is done via third party resolver provided with `--resolver`

 To start the project